Enchanted-Games/invisible-frames/README.md

 - The item that was used to make the item frame invisible is dropped when the item frane is made visible again

 ## Customisation
-Items that can make Item Frames invisible are controlled by an item tag, which is basically just list of items.
+Items that can make Item Frames invisible are controlled by an item tag, which is basically just a list of items.
 You can find an example datapack in the [GitHub Releases page](https://github.com/Enchanted-Games/invisible-frames/releases) for each mod version (as of v2.0).

 To add items to this tag, you can make a datapack and add the file `data/eg-invisible-frames/tags/items/makes_item_frames_invisible.json`.
 See the [default one here](https://github.com/Enchanted-Games/invisible-frames/tree/main/src/main/resources/data/eg-invisible-frames/tags/items) or [read more about tags](https://minecraft.wiki/w/Tag#JSON_format).
 An example datapack can be found in the `Example Datapack` folder